hapnesbitt/Athena/README.md

 Telemachus come stranger, have meat, then tell me how we can help.

-Athena: You must be the son of Odysseus
+Athena: You must be the son of Odysseus.

+Telemachus: So they say.